mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 You must be a Postman [Team Admin or Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to set up an integration with Postman Vault and [HashiCorp Vault](https://developer.hashicorp.com/vault/docs/what-is-vault).
 You need to set up an [OpenID Connect (OIDC) identity provider](https://developer.hashicorp.com/vault/docs/concepts/oidc-provider) in HashiCorp Vault, enabling Postman to access your HashiCorp Vault instance.
 To set up the integration in Postman, you need to enter the OIDC client URL, JWT auth path, OIDC client ID, role name, and namespace for your OIDC identity provider.

 You can use the [HashiCorp Vault CLI](https://developer.hashicorp.com/vault/docs/commands) to set up an OIDC identity provider from the Vault Browser CLI or your [local installation of Vault](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-install).
-If you're using HashiCorp Vault in [HashiCorp Cloud Platform](https://developer.hashicorp.com/hcp/docs/hcp), make sure to use the [public cluster URL](https://developer.hashicorp.com/vault/tutorials/cloud/vault-access-cluster) for your HashiCorp Vault.<!-- You can instead run a [script that executes the setup commands](#download-and-run-the-hashicorp-vault-setup-script). -->
+If you're using HashiCorp Vault in [HashiCorp Cloud Platform](https://developer.hashicorp.com/hcp/docs/hcp), make sure to use the [public cluster URL](https://developer.hashicorp.com/vault/tutorials/cloud/vault-access-cluster) for your HashiCorp Vault.
+Instead of manually executing each command, you can [run a script that executes the setup commands](#download-and-run-the-hashicorp-vault-setup-script).

 Once a Postman Team or Super Admin sets up the integration, you need to authenticate with your HashiCorp account.
 Then you can link secrets stored in HashiCorp Vault using the path to the KV (key-value) secrets engine, path to the secret, and key name for each secret.